fastmail/authentication_milter/README.md

 Design Decisions
 ----------------

-- Do not reject any mail, ever.
+- Do not reject mail during normal operation.
   - Add headers to allow filtering as required.
 - Try and handle failures gracefully.
 - Handle IPv4 and IPv6 properly